S-Bolt/Weather-Forecast/README.md

 ## Project Overview

 This Weather Forecast Application provides users with real-time weather data for their selected city.
 Users can view the current weather, a 5-day forecast, and save frequently searched cities for easy access.
-The application is designed to be user-friendly, with a visually appealing banner, responsive layout, and reliable weather data sourced from OpenWeatherMap.
+The application is designed to be user-friendly, visually appealing and provide reliable weather data sourced from OpenWeatherMap.

 ## Features